Police rape trial: Officer guilty of sexually violating colleague in Northland motel

-A police officer accused of raping his colleague has been found guilty.
+A police officer accused of raping a colleague has been found guilty but in a courtroom outburst has insisted his innocence.

 The cop had been on trial for the past two weeks charged with indecently assaulting and sexual violating his female workmate at a Kerikeri motel during the early hours of February 5 last year.